Luffy3Y-D/travellor_destinations/README.md

 # travellor_destinations
-Web application to display amazing destination to visit..
+A simple flask Web application to display amazing destination to visit..